a new exhibition celebrates inclusion on the catwalk

 How do you feel the fashion industry will evolve in the future, in terms of runway, editorial, and beyond?

 There is a lot of conversation currently around whether fashion’s current focus on diversity and inclusivity is a trend.
 But what feels different this time is the power that the individual has, using platforms like social media to advocate for inclusivity — and consumers are increasingly using their voices, asking to see themselves represented.
-At a time when LGBTQIA+ are increasingly under threat worldwide, high profile non-binary and transgender models in the spotlight are helping to change beauty standards; while lifestyle blogs and body positivity activists on social media are democratising the fashion landscape, creating new role models.
+At a time when LGBTQIA+ are increasingly under threat worldwide, high profile non-binary and transgender models in the spotlight are helping to change beauty standards; while lifestyle blogs and body positivity activists on social media are democratizing the fashion landscape, creating new role models.
 Hopefully, this influence will continue as an upward trend in diverse representation on the catwalk, in editorial and advertising.

 Why do you think it is crucial for there to be diversity reflected throughout the fashion industry?
 Do you feel the industry, although it has come a long way, still has a way to go?

-The fashion history has routinely been criticised for promoting rigid body ideals, and in many ways — as the one industry we all must interact with — it has a social responsibility, and a unique platform, to challenge our perception of and dependence on rigid body and beauty standards.
+The fashion history has routinely been criticized for promoting rigid body ideals, and in many ways — as the one industry we all must interact with — it has a social responsibility, and a unique platform, to challenge our perception of and dependence on rigid body and beauty standards.
 Like most industries it does have a way to go — and in order to create lasting, sustainable change, it needs to be informed by authentic voices.
 As Sinéad Burke has said, she often asks, "Who is not in the Room?"